 The DSL will continue to be responsible for safeguarding of students and all incidents of concern should continue to be addressed in accordance with the Safeguarding Policy.
 Any concerns should be recorded in CPOMS.
-The DSL will ensure that students and staff are kept safe.
-The guidance for this can be found at: https://www.gov.uk/guidance/safeguarding-and-remote-education

 3.6 IT Staff

 IT staff are responsible for: